danalhazmi/Enterprise-Airline-Analytics-Dashboard/README.md

     ↓
 Business Analysis
     ↓
-Actionable Insights
+Business Insights
 ```

-This workflow demonstrates how raw datasets can be transformed into a structured analytical solution.
+This workflow demonstrates how raw airline data can be transformed into a structured analytical environment.

 ---

 ## 🧹 Data Preparation

-Before visualization, the data is prepared for analytical use.
+Before developing the dashboards, the data is prepared for analytical use.

 The preparation process focuses on areas such as: